ryansheehy0/Neo-C/Readme.md

 | .filter(function)                    | Returns a filtered array.
 If the function returns true it gets filtered out. |

 - The names of enums have to be in PascalCase.
-- The values in enums are const and have to have SCREAMING_SNAKE_CASE.
+- The values in enums are const and have to have SCREAMING_CASE.
 - `enum object` is used instead of `enum class`, but instead of creating a namespace it creates an object.

 ```C++